 Jesus invited His disciples to take up His Yoke: Matthew 11.

 Come under His revelation.

 Jesus seems to be a type of rabbi believed to have s’mikhah or authority to make new interpretations.

-If you followed the trailer rabbinical teaching back far enough, you would go back to a kind of exceptional rabbi who had reached such a stature that they were conferred the authority to make new interpretations of the text.
+If you followed the trailer rabbinical teaching back far enough, you would go back to a kind of exceptional Rabbi who had reached such a stature that they conferred the authority to make new interpretations of the text.

 He was questioned about where he got His authority (Matt.
 21:23-27).